How to get business funding

 Small business owner looking at laptop and smiling

 We’ve all heard about crowdfunding success stories in the news in recent years, but how easy is it?
-If you’re a business with a new product or idea to launch, crowdfunding can be a great way of raising finance – especially if it has an interesting, or inspiring story behind it.
+If you’re a business with a new product or idea to launch, crowdfunding can be a great way of raising finance – especially if it has an interesting or inspiring story behind it.
 The more newsworthy your new product or service is, the more it’s likely to raise.
-And you may also raise the profile of your business.
+And you may also increase the profile of your business.
 As a result, crowdfunding requires a certain amount of marketing and PR management.

-How does crowd-funding work?
+How does crowdfunding work?

 You can set up a web page yourself or you can register with an organisation like Crowdfunder – the UK’s largest crowdfunding site – and they’ll create a web page for you.
 People can then visit your page and pledge funds to support your new venture.

 It works well for established businesses that already have a loyal following and want to diversify with a new product or service that their audience has been asking for.
-In exchange for funding, business owners might offer exclusive first access or a discount on their new product when it launches, or an invitation to a special event such as a launch party or a workshop.
+In exchange for funding, business owners might offer exclusive first access or a discount on their new product when it launches, or an invitation to a special event such as a launch party or workshop.
 Crowdfunding also works well for start-ups.
 The important thing is, you have to promote it.
 That’s where marketing and PR come into it.

 British pound notes spread on a flat surface